ibm-cloud-docs/activity-tracker/event.md

 This field indicates the human readable name of the cloud resource on which the action is executed.
 {: note}

-Make sure that the name of your resources, tags, and descriptions of these resources do not include sensitive or PII data.
+Make sure that the name of your resources does not include sensitive or PII data.
+This value is used to set target.name.
 {: important}